tranek/GASDocumentation/README.md

 | `Divide`   | Divides the result against the `Modifier's` specified `Attribute`.                                                  |
 | `Override` | Overrides the `Modifier's` specified `Attribute` with the result.                                                   |

 The `CurrentValue` of an `Attribute` is the aggregate result of all of its `Modifiers` added to its `BaseValue`.
-The forumla for how `Modifiers` are aggregated is defined as follows in `FAggregatorModChannel::EvaluateWithBase` in `GameplayEffectAggregator.cpp`:
+The formula for how `Modifiers` are aggregated is defined as follows in `FAggregatorModChannel::EvaluateWithBase` in `GameplayEffectAggregator.cpp`:
 ```c++
 ((InlineBaseValue + Additive) * Multiplicitive) / Division
 ```